Donaldduck8/bluekit/README.md

 ## Bundled Files

 Bluekit supports bundling files alongside the installer in a file named `bluekit_bundled.zip`.
-In order to install licensed applications, a bundle can be constructed like so:
+In order to install applications that cannot be provided through a Scoop bucket, a bundle can be constructed like so:

 ```
 ╭──────────────────────╮                  ╭───────────────────────────────────╮